ConvertKit vs ActiveCampaign

 Overall, the automated capabilities of ActiveCampaign are a bit more advanced and easy-to-use than ConvertKit's current system.

-Neither offers e-commerce, but they both integrate with apps that will give you this capability.
+Neither ConvertKit nor ActiveCampaign include a built-in e-commerce solution.
+However, they both integrate with apps that will give you this capability.

 ConvertKit only advertises a little over 30 integrated apps, but the ones that it does provide are your typical, trusted big-names.